 Cost of healthcare in South Korea

 South Korea has become a medical tourist destination due to the affordability of healthcare.
-This is especially true for cosmetic procedures and LASIK eye surgery, which many expats take advantage of.
+This is especially true for cosmetic procedures and LASIK eye surgery, which many take advantage of.

 Cost of living in South Korea chart